anni1236012/anni1236012/README.md

 </p>

 # 💫 About Me:
 I am the founder of [Codies Alert](https://codiesalert.com), which offers FREE courses on Blockchain and Web3.
 I'm helping people Break into Blockchain and WEB3 by providing both FREE and Paid courses.
-If you're interested in learning blockchain in depth, check out my [Advanced Blockchain course](https://www.codiesalert.com/courses/advanced-bitcoin-blockchain-course-in-python/), where you'll discover how to build a blockchain from scratch in Python. **JavaScript** Blockchain Course will be available soon but complete code with instructions in available in my github repository.
+If you're interested in learning blockchain in depth, check out my [Advanced Blockchain course](https://www.codiesalert.com/courses/advanced-bitcoin-blockchain-course-in-python/), where you'll discover how to build a blockchain from scratch in Python. **JavaScript** Blockchain Course will be available soon but complete code with instructions is available in my github repository.